 The Zumwalt-class destroyers are America’s next generation combat ships.

-The first in a class of three revolutionary U.S. Navy vessels, known as the DDG 1000, will take to the seas in 2014.
+The first in a class of three revolutionary U.S. Navy vessels, known as the DDG 1000, was underway for the first time conducting at-sea tests and trials in December 2015.

 Cutting-edge technologies enable the DDG 1000’s advanced capabilities, provide the ship’s unmatched versatility and dramatically reduce manning requirements.